IBM/db2ctl/README.md

 # Licenses

-The `db2ctl` is free to use.
+The `db2ctl` usage is as per [this Apache license](LICENSE).
+Please read the license.
 The LinBit software defined storage requires a support licennse on RHEL/CentOS and Db2 requires a commercial license from IBM.

 It is possible to evaluate the solution by requesting the trial support license from LinBit and trial license for Db2 from IBM.